taksan/grunt-webdriver-qunit/README.md

 # grunt-webdriver-qunit

-> run qunit with webdriver
+> run qunit with webdriver on grunt

 ## Getting Started
 This plugin requires Grunt `~0.4.1`